radicle-foundation/radworks-governance/manual.md

 # Governance Manual [v0.2]

 > ❗ This document describes the current governance processes of Radworks.
-It is version-controlled and can only updated via off-chain approval.

-> 📝 For more on how this document is maintained please refer to contributing.md
+For more on how this document is maintained please refer to [contributing.md](/contributing.md)

 # Overview

 Radworks is governed by on-chain and off-chain governance processes.
-These together make up Radworks' **governance system**
+These processes together make up Radworks' **governance system**.
+Holders of Radworks' native governance token ($RAD) can participate in governance by creating, voting and discussing RAD Governance Proposals (RGPs).

 ### On-chain